 It’s time for me to start planting early Spring vegetables.
-Some vegetables need to grow in the cooler weather of Spring and can be planted as soon as the ground thaws here in the Northeast.
+There are some vegetables need to grow in the cooler weather of Spring and can be planted as soon as the ground thaws here in the Northeast.

 What are some of the early vegetables you can plant?
 All lettuces, spinach, broccoli, cauliflower, Brussels sprouts, green onions, snow peas, and sugar snaps to just name a few.